AtroCore supports two types of multilingualism:

 checkbox to enable automatic creation of multilingual fields:

-This will create the main field and locale fields for all activated languages:
+This will generate the main field and locale versions for all languages that have been activated.

 If your system is already integrated with an external system, and you make a simple field multilingual, you may need to change the mapping to ensure correct work with the external systems.